-This is a part two of a blog I wrote one month ago about my coworking vacation experience, which allowed for an opportunity to put work/life in the right balance.
-I worked for 6 days of an approximately 10 day vacation by utilizing different coworking locations around Scotland.
+This is part two of a blog I wrote one month ago about my coworking vacation experience, which allowed for an opportunity to put work/life in the right balance.
+I worked for 6 days of an approximately 10-day vacation by utilizing different coworking locations around Scotland.
 On one of those days … Day 5, I worked from a Regus location.

 Shared office space IS coworking space, and Regus is in the business of shared space, so I decided to give their offerings a try.
 Unlike the other spaces, I actually had some difficulty with my pre-trip planning to get information on where to go and how they might assist me.
 I sent ‘Contact Us’ emails while state-side inquiring about a day pass in Edinburgh.
 Each time I got template responses about the myriad of space options available to me in the United States.

 In Scotland, I inquired online, but the contact form didn’t appear to like my U.S. phone number so I gave up.
 There are at least 3 centers in the immediate downtown area, so I dropped into one, an upscale location on George Street.
 After a bit of private conferring amongst the staff with what to do with me (apparently the Princes Street location would have been a better option), I was told they had a coworking space to accommodate me for the day.
 It was, surprisingly, a very well-priced office solution so I accepted their offer and paid.
 I was shown to an upstairs office, which I believe is actually what they call a ‘campus office.’
 This is a private space of about 220 square feet with 4 desks and tall dividers between.
 Of the 4 desks, 3 were clearly permanently committed.
 One was occupied by a man with spectacular speed-typing abilities.
 He would be my only coworker for the day.